dat-ecosystem-archive/datBase/README.md

 Create config file.

-You can use override the defaults by copying the example config to `config.local.js` and make changes.
+You can use override the defaults by copying `./config/index.js` to `./config.js` and make changes.

 Initialize the database.
 You only have to do this once: